Las Vegas nail salon manager killed in dispute over $35 manicure bill

 A nail salon manager was run over and killed in Las Vegas while chasing a customer skipping out on a $35 manicure bill, authorities said.

-The suspect, whose credit card was declined, tried to drive away from Crystal Nails on Flamingo Road at 3:30 p.m.
+The suspect customer, whose credit card was declined, tried to drive away from Crystal Nails on Flamingo Road at 3:30 p.m.
 PT (6:30 p.m.
 ET) on Saturday as Ngoc Nguyen moved to catch her, witnesses and police told NBC affiliate KSNV.

+No one had been arrested by Monday morning, Las Vegas police said.

-"My wife ran out and tried to stop her, and then she rolled forward," Sonny Chung, the longtime boyfriend and the store's co-manager told the Las Vegas Review-Journal.
+"My wife ran out and tried to stop her, and then she rolled forward," Sonny Chung, the longtime boyfriend of Nguyen and the store's co-manager, told the Las Vegas Review-Journal.

-Nguyen, 51, was rushed to University Medical Center of Southern Nevada and pronounced dead at 4:40 p.m.
+Nguyen, 51, was rushed to University Medical Center of Southern Nevada and was pronounced dead at 4:40 p.m.
 PT (7:40 p.m.
-ET), a Clark County coroner's rep said Monday.
+ET), a Clark County coroner's spokesperson said Monday.
 Nguyen was killed by "multiple blunt force injuries" and her death was classified as a homicide, the coroner said.

-The suspect was driving a black Chevrolet Camaro, which police later said was reported stolen from a rental agency three weeks ago, the Review-Journal reported.
+The suspect was driving a black Chevrolet Camaro, which police later said was reported stolen from a rental agency three weeks ago, police said.

 "I tried to hold the car back but I'm not Superman," a tearful Chung said.
 "She ran off for $35 and killed my wife — $35 to run my wife over."